gvwilson/thirdbit/fiction/in-heck/index.md

 "You're welcome to take it with you,"
 Special Leaf said gently.
-The tortoise's eyes were still bright behind his little round glasses, but the battle with the bots had added more wrinkles to his green-gray hide.
+The battle with the bots had added more wrinkles to Special Leaf's green-gray hide, but his eyes were still bright behind his little round glasses.

 "But this is the most exciting part!
 Please?"
 Sindy pleaded.

 Maddy looked at Gumption, who shrugged.
+"I don't mind."
+He was supposed to spend the day weeding his family's vegetable garden.
+It wasn't the worst job in the world, but even if he wore his father's waxed cotton slicker his fur would get soaked and muddy, and stooping over would make his mended ribs ache.
+On the other hand,
+at least Maddy had asked before making a decision.

 "Five minutes,"
-Maddy said sternly.
+Maddy told her sister sternly.

-Special Leaf caught her eye and nodded toward the kitchen.
+Special Leaf nodded toward the kitchen.

-The two teenagers followed him into the other room.
+The two teenagers followed him into it.
-"How's she doing?" she asked.
+"How's she doing?"
+Maddy asked as Gumption plopped himself down in his usual chair, then winced at a twinge in his ribs.

 "Very well,"
 the old tortoise said.